 It is one of NEC’s management strategies to firmly establish a culture that is truly based on inclusion and diversity (I&D) in this way.
-We believe this is a source of competitive advantage, and we are promoting initiatives on the following points.
+We believe this is a source of innovation, and we are promoting initiatives on the following points.

 - Set out diverse human resources as one of NEC’s priority management themes from an ESG perspective—materiality—and develop employees who lead teams that are able to understand and accept different values and cultures and thrash out various ideas to create social value and drive innovation

 - Understand unconscious bias correctly and provide equal employment and career opportunities through management, regardless of age, nationality, gender, sexual orientation, and gender identity, as well as physical or mental disability